ntpz870817/DNA-storage-YYC/readme.md

 Briefly, it can transcode two binary sequences into one DNA sequence.
 This algorithm can help to achieve a high-density, high-feasibility DNA storage based on DNA synthesis.

+Prior to utilizing this repository, we kindly request that you possess a fundamental comprehension of DNA-based data storage.
+An inappropriate communication case can be seen [here](https://github.com/ntpz870817/DNA-storage-YYC/issues/4) for reference.
+Should you have any inquiries, please don't hesitate to reach out to us via either [Dr. Ping Zhi](pingzhi@genomics.cn), [Mr. Haoling Zhang](zhanghaoling@genomics.cn) or [Dr. Yue Shen](shenyue@genomics.cn).

 ## Environment Configuration
 The kit is developed by **Python3.5**.